-The Texas Exes, the alumni association for the University, was established in 1885 and with 96,000 members is now one of the largest self-governed alumni organizations in the nation.
+The Texas Exes, the alumni association for the University, was established in 1885 and with 100,000 members is now one of the largest self-governed alumni organizations in the nation.
 The association exists to champion the University in several key ways: engage alumni, support the student experience, communicate the value of the University to stakeholders, and advocate on its behalf.

 In 2012, the Texas Exes awarded \$1.9 million in scholarships to almost 700 students.
 Many were freshmen who received scholarships from Texas Exes chapters across the United States.
-The Texas Exes also recently launched the Forty Acres Scholars Program, which is the premier four-year meritbased scholarship program and the first of its kind on the UT-Austin campus.
+The Texas Exes also recently launched the Forty Acres Scholars Program, a premier four-year merit-based scholarship program and the first of its kind on the UT Austin campus.

-News of the University reaches members of the association through the bimonthly Alcalde magazine and its daily website (http://alcalde.texasexes.org).
-The Texas Exes provide lifetime learning opportunities through worldwide Flying Longhorns tours, Alumni Campus Abroad programs, the annual Alumni College, and University library access.
-Discounts on services and merchandise and an online alumni directory are available to members.
-The association houses the Texas Exes Student Chapter; alumni networking and mentoring; Camp Texas for entering freshmen; and many more opportunities for student involvement.
+News of the University reaches members of the association through the bimonthly Alcalde magazine and its daily Web site (http://alcalde.texasexes.org).
+The Texas Exes provide lifetime learning opportunities through worldwide Flying Longhorns trips, the annual Alumni College, and University library access.
+The association preserves University traditions, helps alumni connect with students for networking and mentoring, and runs Camp Texas for entering freshmen.
 These activities help build students' leadership skills and sense of loyalty to the University.
 The association also provides career services for alumni, including job listings, a résumé database, career workshops, individual consulting, webinars and other online resources, and a career network.
+With 149 chapters and networks around the world, the Texas Exes helps keep alumni connected and engaged with the University.